release-engineering/pom-manipulation-ext/guide/groovy.md

 ### Developing Groovy Scripts

-To make it easier to develop scripts for both PME (this project) and [GME](https://github.com/project-ncl/gradle-manipulator) an example project has been setup.
+To make it easier to develop scripts for both PME (this project) and [GME](https://github.com/project-ncl/gradle-manipulator) an example project has been set up.
 The [manipulator-groovy-examples](https://github.com/project-ncl/manipulator-groovy-examples) provides a framework to develop and test such scripts.

 [circular]: ../images/circular.png "Circular Example"